cessen/tenthash/README.md

 # TentHash

-A robust and portable non-cryptographic, large-output hash function.
+TentHash is a non-cryptographic 160-bit hash function that prioritizes quality while also being reasonably fast and easy to implement.

 - [TentHash Specification](docs/specification.md)
 - [Design Rationale Document](docs/design_rationale.md)

-TentHash is a high-quality, reasonably fast, large-output hash.
-Its target applications are data fingerprinting, content-addressable systems, and other use cases that don't tolerate hash collisions.
+TentHash's target applications are data fingerprinting, content-addressable systems, and other use cases that don't tolerate hash collisions.

-Importantly, TentHash is [explicitly *not* intended to stand up to attacks](supplemental/collision/), and should never be used where security depends on the hash function itself.
+Importantly, TentHash is [explicitly *not* intended to stand up to attacks](supplemental/collision/), and should never be used where the hash function itself has security considerations.
 Its robustness against collisions is only meaningful under non-adversarial conditions.
 In other words, like a good tent, it will protect you from the elements, but will do very little to protect you from attackers.

 Also like a good tent, it is compact (a full implementation is around 50 lines of straightforward code) and you can take it anywhere (no special hardware instructions needed).